vandres/craft-monitoring-client/README.md

 ## Configuration

 You can use the settings dialog in the control panel.
-But I would recommend creating a `contact-form-extended.php[monitoring-client.php](../../config/monitoring-client.php)` in your config folder.
+But I would recommend creating a `monitoring-client.php` in your config folder.

 ```php
 return [